Learn how you can Increase cash flow, improve worklist prioritization and reduce DSO through AI Powered Collections Management Solution

-The next level of the solution includes functionality provided by receivables master data management systems described above, but also handles dunning activity.
-These systems serve as a means of record-keeping to track all collection activity and correspondence.
+The next level of solution includes functionality provided by receivables master data management systems described above, but also handle dunning activity.
+These systems serve as a means of record keeping to track all collection activity and correspondence.
 Some of these systems are also able to help collections team leaders to define strategies and rules based on various collection scenarios, which are executed by the collection analysts in the course of their work.

 Correspondence Automation Systems